Why is my iPhone getting hot?

 Avoid direct sunlight

-Electronics are happier in the shade.
+Electronics are happier and cooler in the shade.

 Close unused apps